While winter and the holiday season go hand in hand it's not always a cheerful affair.

-Sure, there's plenty to look forward to in the run-up to Christmas and New Year's Eve, but not everyone will have the same experience.
-Especially this year...
+There's plenty to look forward to in the run-up to Christmas but not everyone will be feeling the same

-In this blog we'll take the time to explore the various challenges that winter can bring for your employees' mental health and wellbeing and how you can support them.
-Let's get started:
+Here's some of the challenges that winter can bring for your employees' mental health and wellbeing and how you can support them...

 The effects of winter

-Research reveals that 35% of individuals suffer from Seasonal Affective Disorder (SAD), which is a type of depression that's exacerbated by winter.
+Research found that 35% of individuals experience Seasonal Affective Disorder (SAD), which is a type of depression that's exacerbated by winter (Peldon Rose).
 This is not surprising in northern hemisphere countries where the daylight hours become significantly shorter in the winter months and our access to natural Vitamin D and outdoor exercise become limited.

 All of these challenges can have a negative impact on your team's ability to perform and remain motivated.